What About Proof-of-Stake?

 If you hold of the coin, then the rest of the network holds of the coin.
 Now assume the honest network does not stake all of its coin, but some proportion of it, say , and say that you also stake only a fraction of your coin, say .
 Then only a fraction of your fraction was increased, and in total, you hold of the old supply.
 Similarly, the rest of the network now holds .
 What is now your fraction of the new supply?
 Well, we divide our supply by the total supply to obtain

 The left side is simply your coin (in old supply units) over all coin (in the same units), the right side was arranged so that it will be clear under what conditions your fraction increases.
 For this, we need the ugly expression before to be larger than , so we want its denominator to be smaller than , and it is quite easy to see that this happens if and only if (recall that since the minting fee is positive we have that ).
-On other words, if you stake a larger fraction than the rest of the network stakes, then your total fraction grows.
+In other words, if your staked fraction is larger than the fraction staked by the rest of the network (combined), then your total fraction of the supply grows.

 By how much?

 Say that the staker stakes all of their coin, while the network consistently stakes a fraction of .
-Then if at the start of the round you held a fraction of , by the end of the round, your fraction will incrase by a factor of .
+Then if at the start of the round you held a fraction of , by the end of the round, your fraction will have increased by a factor of .

 Currently around of Ethereum is constantly staked, but if we assume this includes our rich trying to get richer, we get that the remaining fraction is .
 So we set where is the current fraction of the rich.

-Now, 50 years is a long time, even longer if you literally stake all your money.
-But this growth is still alarming business.
-After all, we are talking about systems with presumptions to replace at least a part of the backbone of global economy.
-Who can tell how much money it will be worth to coerce this system in the future.
+Now, 50 years is a long time to stake all your money.
+Nevertheless, this growth is still an alarming business.
+After all, we are talking about systems with presumptions to replace at least a part of the backbone of the global economy.
+Who can tell how much money it will be worth to coerce such a system in the future?